-Guidelines for "Independence"
+ACS Guidelines for "Independence"

-The LEAP-Team and LEAP-RSG grant mechanisms require the applicant to be an independent investigator.
 The ACS uses the guidelines below to evaluate "independence."
 The details below are meant to capture many of the characteristics of independent research positions.

 Administrative independence is typically demonstrated by a full-time faculty appointment (normally equivalent to Assistant Professor); a tenure-track position; allocated office and/or laboratory space; a start-up package; and institutional commitment defined and verified in a letter of support from a department chair or equivalent.